LeonAppDev/Document/FrontEndFundamental/javascript/Javascript.md

   7. Javascript scope
      * The most important skill we need to take into consideration is scope of a function.
 Whether it is global and whether it is local.
      * this keyword
+       There's something here we haven't seen before: the this keyword.
+Used inside a function, this refers to the current object.
+What that actually means is specified by the way in which you called that function.
+If you called it using dot notation or bracket notation on an object, that object becomes this.
+If dot notation wasn't used for the call, this refers to the global object.
+When I do the test, I find out when call the function without dot notation, this will refer to upper second function scope.
+So say Global object is not so accurate, since what is global object?
+     * new
+       use new with this keyword could create a class and it instance
+     * prototype
+       prototype is a shared object, and could utilize this keyword to operate variable in a class